msya/msya.github.io/_posts/2020-05-02-custom-coroutine-context-uses-cases.md

 toc_sticky: true
 ---

-In this article, I will explore the use cases where a custom coroutine context element is useful.
 A Context is a set of elements that provides us with information about the coroutine.
 A Job, Dispatcher, and Exception Handler are examples of context elements provided by the coroutines library.
 But, sometimes you may want to create your own context element.
+In this article, I will explore the use cases where a custom context is useful.

 ## What is a Context?